LicketySplit695/Notes/Computer_Related_Notes/Job_Related/Web/JavaScript/Core_JS/2_CoreJS_ValuesTypesOperations.md

   It's to be noted that `"Z" > "a"`.

-* `NaN` is the only Javascript value that is not equal to itself.
+* `NaN` is the only JavaScript value that is not equal to itself.

   ```javascript
   console.log(NaN == NaN)